mtjeth/Frontend-Mentor-Challenges-Solutions/launch-countdown-timer/README.md

 Users should be able to:

 - See hover states for all interactive elements on the page
-- See a live countdown timer that ticks down every second (start the count at 14 days)
+- See a live countdown timer that ticks down every second (start the count at 14 days and cycles every 14 days)
 - **Bonus**: When a number changes, make the card flip from the middle

 ### Screenshot